 When I went hands-on with Facebook's new launcher a few days ago, I stepped away pleased with the overall experience, but felt that it lacked a lot of the features a power user (or even a regular user who does stuff) would like.
 Still, I found the "lock screen" functionality to be a very pleasant experience – turning my phone on to nothing more than a scrolling photo and the time is very minimal and relaxing.
-I even made the comment that I wish I could use it as my lockscreen and return to Nova for my actual launcher.
-Turns out doing just that is actually extremely easy.

 Looks like it's been quite a busy day for the guys over at TeslaCoil software: they just pushed updates to both Nova Launcher and TeslaUnread, the add-on app that allows Nova and WidgetLocker to display unread counts.
 The two updates go hand-in-hand, so let's start with the latter.

 TU's update brings support for several more services, including Samsung Email, HTC Email, AOSP Email, Motorola Email, K-9, Google Voice, and Google Reader.
-It also adds support for multiple GMail accounts.
-Yay!

 One of the biggest drawbacks to new versions of Android is that it can take forever for the new features to roll out to current users.
 For launcher-specific items, though, we can always count on developers to bring us up to speed.
 Nova Launcher has done just that with several Jelly Bean-esque add-ons to its ICS-compatible app, including automatic rearranging of desktop elements, and the ability to fling apps and widgets away to remove them from your homescreen.